Business Information Systems Degree - Bachelor of Science (BS)

 - IT governance

-This combination of coursework in both business and tech fields is what defines the business information systems program at GCU.
-The BS in Business Information Systems degree program provides students with a foundation in business-related technology, specifically the use of technology to keep systems organized.
+This combination of coursework in both business and tech fields is what defines the on-campus and online business information systems degree program at GCU.
+The bachelor’s in business information systems degree program provides students with a foundation in business-related technology, specifically the use of technology to keep systems organized.

-The business information systems course provides a well-rounded technology business program with classes in:
+The business information systems degree provides a well-rounded technology business program with classes in:

 - Microeconomic, macroeconomic and international economics